Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 Open questions: how to handle the case of a device reset between message A and B?
 We save the twin immediately (irrelevant but how does the Function get it for the deduplication decision?)

+#### Join request flow needs to be adjusted as well

+TODO:
+Potentially we could already check in DeviceGetter.GetDevice if we are the winning or losing LNS.

+#### Feature flag

+The stickiness feature can be disabled with a feature flag on the LNS configuration.

+- When flag is set, LNS does not change its behavior and connection ping-pong happens.
+- This flag is only checked if we are on the Drop deduplication strategy (as Mark and None do not support stickiness anyway)

 #### Consequences / implementation

 - We should store additional state on the LNS itself or the function about which one is the winning LNS.

 Where shall we store the info that we are the losing one?
-Can be on the
+Can be on the:

 - LNS LoRaDeviceClient.ConnectionManager since all of  the operations pass through it.
 - On the Function